invokermain/engin/README.md

 ---

-Engin is a lightweight application framework powered by dependency injection, it helps you build and maintain large monoliths and many microservices.
+Engin is a lightweight application framework powered by dependency injection.
+It helps you build and maintain everything from large monoliths to hundreds of microservices.

 ## Features